cube-drone/rt0/players-guide/src/player/magic.md

 * At the end of the turn, discard The Magician.

 ### Skill - Arrow
-* You can flip Sagittarius upside-down to name a person, object, or concept.
+* Once per day, name a person, object, or concept.
 A spectral arrow will appear, and to the best of its ability, it will point towards that thing.
-* Once Sagittarius is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♑︎ Capricorn - Goat-horned